sh01k/sh01k.github.io/docs/index.md

     </tr>
     <tr>
     <td>2014.04 – 2018.03</td>
-    <td>Assistant Professor (Research Associate) at Graduate School of Information Science and Technology, the University of Tokyo</td>
+    <td>Research Associate at Graduate School of Information Science and Technology, the University of Tokyo</td>
     </tr>
     <tr>
     <td>2016.04 – 2018.03</td>